0xdials/oscp_scripts/README.md

-# oscp_scripts
-place to dump random scripts, useful for OSCP
+place to dump random scripts